Quds cruise missile: Design

 A "Quds cruise missile" was amongst the long-range unmanned aerial vehicles (UAV) the Houthis displayed to the media in July 2019.
 Jane's Defence Weekly described it as shorter with differently shaped wings and fins, engine mounted on top rather than inside, and a smaller rocket launch booster compared to the Iranian Ya Ali.
 The fins looked similar to the missile used in the Abha International Airport attack the previous month.

 Quds-2

 The Quds-2 cruise missile is also used by Yemen, and is supposed to be a more advanced version of the Quds-1, with higher speed, and range.

+In June 2024, it was discovered that Iran-backed militias in Iraq possessed Quds-2 cruise missiles.
+This came to light when Iraqi police in Babil found and photographed a Quds-2 cruise missile that had failed to launch.

 Quds-3

+In 2022, the Quds-3 cruise missile was displayed at a Houthi military parade in Sanaa, Yemen.